fiberplane/create-honc-app/docs/src/content/docs/solutions/testing.md

 /**
  * Apply migrations written from file to test-only environment
- * varible in `vitest.config.ts`
+ * variable in `vitest.config.ts`
  */
 await applyD1Migrations(env.DB, env.TEST_MIGRATIONS);
 ```

 That’s it for configuration!
-Skip ahead to learn more about [writing tests with the Hono Test Client](https://www.notion.so/Testing-20eb6a0036a580a5a1c2ec781f12d5fd?pvs=21).
+Skip ahead to learn more about [writing tests with the Hono Test Client](#hono-test-client).

 ### Other Databases